Dumbbell Shoulder Fly: How to Do and Muscles Worked

 Should I do shoulder flys sitting or standing?

-Both seated and standing shoulder flys have their own benefits, and the choice depends on your preferences and specific goals.
+Both seated and standing shoulder flys have their benefits, and the choice depends on your preferences and specific goals.

 Seated shoulder flys